 I.B.A.C.
 (Initial Behavioral Assessment and Consultation)

 Sometimes the I.B.A.C. is all that’s needed; other times, additional help is necessary.
-We’ll best be able to see this when we get both the human side of the story, and that of the dog.
-More often than not, the two are quite different.
-Directly following the I.B.A.C, an email is sent recapping and highlighting all that was discussed for your records and reference, as well as any links and PDF’s we feel best speaks to the client’s particular situation.
+During the IBAC, we’re assessing the varying ingredients that are influencing and contributing to the dog/s behavior/s, and noting goals, needs, and challenges.
+Basically, we get both the human and the dog’s side of the story (oftentimes, the two are quite different).
+Directly following the I.B.A.C, an email is sent recapping and highlighting all that was discussed for your records and reference, as well as our suggested approach and any links and PDF’s we feel best speaks to your particular situation.

 *Please select the appropriate number of dogs currently in your pack.
-Even if they are not the dogs in question, each canine pack member is an influential ingredient in behavior and must be a part of the assessment.*
+Even if they are not the dog/s in question, each canine pack member is a contributing and influential ingredient in behavior and must be a part of the assessment.*

 “Absolutely our pleasure meeting you!
 Thank you for the generous amount of time you spent with us and the wealth of knowledge/advice you shared.
 You are PERFECT for what we had in mind and in fact, far exceeded expectations.”Caroline S.